 The world’s ‘Dr. Evil’ with a Don Quixote mentality

-Despite his extensive humanitarian activity, George Soros remains an unpopular figure.
+Despite his extensive humanitarian activity, George Soros remains an unpopular div.
 Those who have met him speak of a simple, friendly, and humble person, who despite his wealth leads an ascetic life.
 He travels with regular airlines, has no yacht, is just in his professional relations, and has a penetrating sense of humour.
 He is the author of 11 books and considers himself a philosopher, although he has been criticised for his less than inspiring language.

 The same people describe a Don Quixote mentality as regards his beliefs and principles, which has led to failed decisions, while his involvement in politics has made him a target.
 The first attacks came in the US, when the Democratic Party targeted funders of the Republicans, and their reprisal actions put Soros, one of the biggest contributors to the Democratic Party, in the eye of the storm.